ISSUIUC/GNC-SILSIM/README.md

 # Overview
 The program is the Illinois Space Society's Guidance, Navigation, and Contol Software-in-the-Loop simulation.
 Through this program, the GNC team is able to test its in-flight implementation of the Extended Kalman Filter.
 The EKF is stored in the GNC folder and is implemented in C++.

+The Windows branch has been shown to work for Windows.
+However, if desired, there is a Mac branch that may work for MacOS.

 ## Getting Started
 To start, make sure you have a C++ compiler installed with a minimum version of 17.
 Otherwise, clamp will not work.
 Make sure you have all the requirements installed as well.
 Create a data folder in root and save the data files there, Ex: "./data/MIDAS_Booster.csv".
 Then, create an output folder in root.